safesoftware/FMETraining/ServerAuthoring2DataHandling/Exercise1.md

 The workspace will now run to completion using the uploaded dataset.

 However - and this is the important part - this was only a temporary upload.
 The workspace can be re-run immediately, and the data will still appear in the temporary upload section, but it is not a permanent solution.
-The data is likely to be cleaned up automatically within 24 hours.
+The data is likely to be cleaned up automatically within 24 hours, this is the default unless an FME Server Administrator has modified the clean up task.

 ---